07947613070

 Always Read the Small Print

 You usually receive a ‘Wedding Pack’ on booking with full terms and anything you should know.
 This will invariably include a section on ‘Wedding Photography’.
 However, I’ve found that this is generally to protect the venue and is often a very worst-case scenario.
 If anything concerns you, do ask your venue contact/registrar.
 Sometimes, you’ll find that some of the terms officially presented to you aren’t upheld on the day.
-Or they will often relax a rule if you point out how important wedding photography is to you.
+Or they will often relax a rule if you point out how vital wedding photography is to you.
 It’s always worth asking.

 The bride and groom looking at each other with registrar reading at Old Marylebone Town Hall wedding in London